julian-t/ScalaForProgrammers/manuscript/BB-nulls.md

 `Null` is what is known as a *bottom type*, because it appears at the bottom of the type hierarchy.
 It is a subclass of every reference type, and so `null` can be assigned to any value that inherits from `AnyRef`.

 But even though Scala defines `null`, it isn't used very often.
-How we deal with nulls is dealt with in the followong section.
+How we deal with nulls is dealt with in the following section.

 ### Handling Nulls
 If a value could be null, it would be very useful to be able to see this in function signatures.
 For example, suppose that a `getCustomerDetails(customerId: Int)` function may return a null if no such customer exists.
 Simply returning a `Customer` reference does not tell us this, and the developer has to check.